hongshuochen/EE599-HW4/README.md

   - The right subtree of a node k conatins nodes with key more than the node k's value.
   - Both left subtree and right subtree are also valid BSTs.

-If you are given a binary tree in a vector, try to determine whether the given binary tree is a valid BST.Write a function `bool CPPLib::isBST(TreeNode* root)`
+If you are given a binary tree, try to determine whether the given binary tree is a valid BST.
+Write a function `bool CPPLib::isBST(TreeNode* root)`
   - We store binary tree using pointers, using `struct TreeNode`
   - Try to find inorder traversal solution of BST, what and why does it happen?